nhn/tui.tree/docs/getting-started.md

 $ npm install --save tui-tree@<version> # Specific version
 ```

-It can also be installed by using bower or downloaded by CDN.
+It can also be downloaded by CDN.
 Please refer to the [💾 Install](https://github.com/nhn/tui.tree#-install).

 ## Usage